bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Right.
 But with regular script, it's kind of easy to make mistakes and lose coins.
-And with Minicripts, kind of the most common ways to make these mistakes are just rejected.
+And with Miniscripts, kind of the most common ways to make these mistakes are just rejected.
 Like you can't use this.
 Only the simple stuff is left.
 And because of that, you can actually make fairly complex things relatively simply and safely.